rexresearch

 substantially constant under operation.

-[0018] The deformations in material described above will remain so
+[0018] The deformations in material described above will remain

-the mechanisms is a method for preventing the wave undulations in
+principal element of the mechanisms is a method for preventing

-said length of material from combining into one single, larger
+the wave undulations in said length of material from combining

-deformation.
-Various methods and configurations are described in
+into one single, larger deformation.
+Various methods and

-the detailed description as to how this summing together of
+configurations are described in the detailed description as to

-multiple deformations into a single deformation is prevented,
+how this summing together of multiple deformations into a single

-longitudinal axis of the material.
+undulations along the longitudinal axis of the material.

 [0019] Power is harnessed by the mechanisms embodied in the

 present invention in two different ways.
-In the first way, as the
+In the first way, as

-material or composite sheet-like material that comprise the fronds
+sheet-like material or composite sheet-like material that

-or tubes.
-This sheet-like material consists in whole or in part of
+comprise the fronds or tubes.
+This sheet-like material consists

-a material which exhibits an electrical response to strains
+in whole or in part of a material which exhibits an electrical

-the material in the direction of the moving fluid, stresses also
+undulations move along the material in the direction of the

-move through the material in the direction of the moving fluid,
+moving fluid, stresses also move through the material in the

-and electrical energy is generated from these stresses in the
+generated from these stresses in the material.
+Existing examples

-electroactive polymers (EAPs), which may exhibit
+of such materials include electroactive polymers (EAPs), which

-electrostrostrictive, electrostatic, piezoelectric, and/or
+may exhibit electrostrostrictive, electrostatic, piezoelectric,

-pyroelectric responses to electrical or mechanical fields, as well
+and/or pyroelectric responses to electrical or mechanical

-as ionic EAPs, shape memory alloys, and nano-wires.
-At least two
+fields, as well as ionic EAPs, shape memory alloys, and

-electrodes are utilized for embodiments extracting power in this
+nano-wires.
+At least two electrodes are utilized for embodiments

-first way.
+extracting power in this first way.

 [0020] The second way that energy is harnessed by the mechanisms